dwallet-labs/dwallet-network/crates/pera-framework/docs/pera-system/dwallet.md

 <code>signing_algorithm_data: D</code>
 </dt>
 <dd>
- Extra fields that can be stored with the object, specific to every protocol implementation.
+ Extra fields that can be stored with the object, specific to every signing algorithm implementation.
 </dd>
 </dl>